ionic-team/ionic-framework/scripts/README.md

 2. Verify that changelog changes and package.json update are correct (`git status` && `git diff`)
 3. Run [snapshot](#running-snapshot) & update if necessary
-4. Publish to npm: `npm publish ./dist`
 5. Commit and push
+6. Run `gulp release`
+  - publishes to npm
+  - Creates a new tag and release on Github

-6. Sit back and have a beer :beer: (or wine :wine_glass:)
+7. Sit back and have a beer :beer: (or wine :wine_glass:)

 ### Releasing Component Demos
 See [ionic-preview-app](https://github.com/driftyco/ionic-preview-app#updating-ionic-site)